Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 That's all I have for you beautiful people for now.
-I wrote this guide within a single day and may have missed out a couple of things.
+I wrote this guide in a single stretch and may have missed out a couple of things.
 I'll add a changelog below in case I decide to add stuff in here.

+Whether you've already started, or are thinking of starting your OSCP journey, what I shared here are some of the things I, and I believe some of my peers wish they knew when they first started out.

-This is a very difficult time for the world, stay safe!
+This is a very difficult time for the world.
+Stay safe, and good luck on your endeavors!